 - Purpose clearly state the purpose of the software.
-Provide general information such as: what problem does it solve, who is the intended audience, what are its advantages and limitations, etc. A clear explanation of the purpose of the software helps the developer focus on its specific needs. - Version control use a version control system.
+Provide general information such as: what problem does it solve, who is the intended audience, what are its advantages and limitations, etc. A clear explanation of the purpose of the software helps focus on its specific needs. - Version control use a version control system.
 Adequate versioning of research software facilitates management of research software, allowing for the identification of specific versions of the software. - Repository deposit releases of your software in an appropriate repository.
-This should preferably be a publicly accessible repository, providing globally unique, persistent, and resolvable identifiers to each release.27 The most important consideration is that potential users of the software are able to get a copy they can use.28 - User documentation explain clearly what the software does and how it should be used.
+This should preferably be a publicly accessible repository, providing globally unique, persistent, and resolvable identifiers to each release.12 The most important consideration is that potential users of the software are able to get a copy they can use.13 - User documentation explain clearly what the software does and how it should be used. - Software licensing and compatibility assign a licence specifying conditions of use for your software, including patenting information (if relevant).

-27A Persistent Identifier (PID) policy for the European Open Science Cloud (EOSC) https://doi.org/10.2777/926037

-28 This satisfies the F1.1, F1.2 and A1.1, A1.2 FAIR principles for Research software

-- Software licensing and compatibility assign a licence specifying conditions of use for your software, including patenting information (if relevant).
 Preferably the licence should be as open as possible, and as closed as necessary.
+Software licences must be compatible with the licence of external components (dependencies, libraries, etc.) that the software uses. - Deployment documentation explain system requirements (e.g. dependencies) for deploying the software and instructions for installation and testing.

+12A Persistent Identifier (PID) policy for the European Open Science Cloud (EOSC) https://doi.org/10.2777/926037

+13 This satisfies the F1.1, F1.2 and A1.1, A1.2 FAIR principles for Research software

-Software licences must be compatible with the licence of external components (dependencies, libraries, etc.) that the software uses. - Deployment documentation explain system requirements (e.g. dependencies) for deploying the software and instructions for installation and testing. - Citation include relevant information indicating how your software should be cited. - Developer documentation explain how the software can be modified (docstrings, in-line comments, etc.), tested, and contributed to (governance, code of conduct, contributing guidelines, etc.). - Testing incorporate tests to ensure your software continues to work as intended.
+- Citation include relevant information indicating how your software should be cited. - Developer documentation explain how the software can be modified (docstrings, in-line comments, etc.),tested, and contributed to (governance, code of conduct, contributing guidelines, etc.). - Testing incorporate tests to ensure your software continues to work as intended.
 Different types of testing (unit, functional, integration, linting, typing, regression, etc.) could be used.
 Tests in turn should also be documented.
 Coverage tools should also be used to assess the extent of the tested code. - Software Engineering quality make sure your software adheres to relevant code quality standards (styling, modularity, etc.) and uses tools for collaborative development to measure code quality. - Packaging use appropriate package managers to allow users to install/deploy your software with ease. - Maintenance make sure there are arrangements in place for the maintenance and reuse of your software.
 This could be through a community of developers who will continue to maintain it, or by including the maintenance of software as part of future projects, or by increasing the user base.
-Whenever suitable, develop a retirement strategy for your software. - Support (during the project) plan resources for support-related activities such as training, hiring research software engineers, infrastructure, hardware, etc. The level of support should be in line with promises made regarding the level of service provided by your software (e.g. service level agreements). - Risk analysis consider other factors that could have an impact on your software.
+Whenever suitable, develop a retirement strategy for your software. - Support/Resources (during the project) planned resources for support-related activities such as training, hiring RSEs, infrastructure, hardware, etc. The level of support should be in line with promises made regarding the level of service provided by your software (e.g. service level agreements). - Risk analysis consider other factors that could have an impact on your software.
 For example compliance with privacy policies, security considerations, reliability requirements, portability / vendor lock, etc.

 These requirements are not presented in any particular order.
 There are many ways of ordering, grouping, and prioritising them; that is a task left to the creators of SMP templates.
-As an example, Figure 1 shows how these requirements could be grouped by their focus.